tstadmin/TrendSoftTech-V2.0/content/index.md

                - listItems:
                      id: 1
                      title: "Planning:"
                      description: "<p>Clients usually have an idea of what they want as the end result, but not what the software should go.
-Our skilled and experiences experts help the clients define the software requirements and scope thereby generating a clear map for the client and our development teams.
+Our skilled and Experienced experts help the clients define the software requirements and scope thereby generating a clear map for the client and our development teams.
 We it is this step where we generate maximum value for the clients.</p> "
                - listItems:
                      id: 2
                      title: "Implementation, testing and documenting:"
-                     description: "<p>All plans are as good as their implementation; At Trendsoft we understand that and our software experts ensure that we follow the code to the letter.
+                     description: "<p>All plans are as good as their implementation.
+At Trendsoft we understand that and our software experts ensure that we follow the code to the letter.
 Our Quality team ensures that defects are recognized as soon as possible.</p>"
                - listItems:
                      id: 3
                      title: "Deployment and maintenance:"